danielberco/OOP_Ex1/README.md

 # OOP- Ex1 : Undirectional weighted graph

-In this project, there is classes that represents an undirectional weighted graph:

-`WGraph_DS`  -  a class that contains all the nodes and the edges of the vertex by using `HashMap` interface.
+This project representing an undirectional weighted graph using the interfaces `weighted_graph` and it's nodes (vertex) `node_info`.
+Each edge, as the connection between two nodes contain a weight.
+In this project we wiil use some methods with the edges of the graph.
+Let's start by breaking down each class  :

 # WGraph_DS
 `WGraph_DS` is a class that represnets an interface of `weighted_graph` of undirectioanl weighted graph.